 Take A Tasty Bites Food Tour

-One of the best ways to maximize your time in one of the world’s biggest cities famous for its food scene is to take a guided food tour in Mexico City.
-Taking a gastronomy tour in Mexico City will ensure you don’t get stuck eating at tourist traps.
-During our 3 hours together, you will taste some of the world’s best cuisine, including some of Mexico’s most iconic dishes at off-the-beaten-path locations.
-Between tastings, you will experience the bohemian neighborhoods of Colonia Roma or Condesa, or the dynamic Centro Histórico (depending which tour you choose).
-Your guide will lend a local’s perspective as you explore Mexico City’s historical, architectural and cultural gems.
+One of the best ways to maximize your time in one of the world’s biggest cities famous for its food scene is to take one of our premium food tours in Mexico City.
+Taking a food tour in Mexico City will ensure you don’t get stuck eating at tourist traps.
+During our 3+ hours together, you will taste some of the world’s best cuisine, including some of Mexico’s most iconic dishes at off-the-beaten-path locations.
+Between tastings, you will walk the streets of historic neighborhoods while your local guide shares information about Mexico City’s historical, architectural and cultural gems.

 Centro Histórico & Zócalo

 Walking Mexico City’s Centro Histórico is an amazing way to spend the day sightseeing!
-The central tourist attraction is the zócalo, which is the largest in Latin America.
+The central tourist attraction is the Zócalo, which is the largest in Latin America and the world’s third largest.
 The area covers over 9 square km and over 668 blocks so put on your comfy shoes before you start exploring.
 There are approximately 1,550 buildings constructed between the 16th and 20th centuries that have been declared of historical importance.
 The area is divided into two zones for preservation purposes.
 Zone A represents the pre-Hispanic city and its expansion from the Viceroy period until Independence.
 Zone B covers all other constructions to the end of the 19th century that are considered necessary to the preservation of the area’s architectural and cultural heritage.
 The Centro Histórico contains most of the city’s historic sites as well as many museums.
 This has made it a World Heritage Site and a must see!

 One of the oldest neighborhoods in Mexico City, it has its own historic center.
 This region of the city has kept much of its original layout, with plazas and narrow cobblestone streets and well-preserved architectural structures from the 16th to 20th centuries.
 A recommended area to visit on weekends, when it comes alive with music, entertainment and vendors.
 Stop to enjoy a long lunch or an afternoon drink on the square to people watch.
 The artisan market is an interesting place to browse for souvenirs among a vast selection.
 This is also home to the wildly popular Frida Kahlo Museum.
 Buy your tickets here in advance to avoid the long lineups.
 A recommended itinerary is to visit the museum in the morning and then spend the afternoon having lunch and sightseeing in Coyoacán’s historic center.